 - KOPs — open source kubernetes installer and manager — if you are the installer then you will have admin access

 - GKE — turn off the standard fluentd daemonset preinstalled in GKE cluster.
 Follow the instructions here.

-- VKE — VMware Kubernetes Engine — Ensure you are running privilege clusters
+- VKE — VMware Cloud PKS — Ensure you are running privilege clusters

 This blog will use VKE which is a conformant kubernetes service.